lc9er/csvdiff/README.md

 ## Reference: https://aswinkarthik.github.io/csvdiff/

 The reference implementation is much faster for large datasets.
-5x+ faster.
+A good 5x+ faster.
+This is a playground to help me learn F#.